 Celery is known for its refreshing edible stalks.
 Being a colder weather crop, Celery does not grow well in heat, and prefers an area with long falls, and mild winters and summers.
 If it's a hot summer, make sure to shade seedlings, or plant it in a spot that gets some afternoon shade.
-Given that it takes Celery a long time to mature, most gardener usually like starting it inside or buying transplants.
-Though celery can withstand light frost, it is recommended to plant after risk of frost has passed.
+Although celery can withstand light frost, it is recommended to plant after risk of frost has passed.
 Celery was originated from a type of marsh crop, so it prefers the soil to be consistently moist, but not soggy.